devjudge/sb2.1.6R-j1.8-maven-in-docker-2/README.md

     1. Please run the below commands from the project root to setup MySQL and MongoDB in this workspace:
         - chmod 0755 ./database-setup.sh
         - bash ./database-setup.sh
+    2. In case you want to connect to MySQL or MongoDB, kindly use the following credentials in your application:
+        - username: root
+        - password: admin